Vimala Temple: In Shakta pitha lists

 The Tantric work Kubjika Tantra names Vimala among 42 Siddha Pithas, where Siddhis - a set of supernatural powers - can be gained.
 The Devi Bhagavata Purana, Prana Toshini Tantra and Brihan Nila Tantra name the Vimala temple as a Pitha in their list of 108 temples.
-The Matsya Purana mentions Purushottama Kshetra with goddess Vimala as a Shakti Pitha.
+The Matsya Purana mentions Purushottama Kshetra with goddess Vimala as a Shakta pitha.
 The Vamana Purana notes it as a sacred pilgrimage site.
 The Mahapitha Nirupanam also mentions Vimala and Jagannath as deities of the Pitha.
 In the Namasttotra Sata, a Puranic list of 100 mother goddesses, Vimala of Purushottama is named.
 The Devi Purana also mentions it as a Pitha where the feet of Sati fell.

 Worship

 The people of Odisha take pride in the Vimala temple.
 They consider it the most important temple to the Goddess and a must-visit.
 Devotees visit the temple religiously every day and recite hymns from the Devi Mahatmya, attributed to the sage Markandeya, Debyaparadhakshyamapana stotram by Adi Shankara and Vimalastakam composed by Purusottam Rakshit.
 It is prescribed that devotees pay their respects to the goddess Vimala before worshipping Jagannath in the main temple.
 The waters of Rohini kunda, the tirtha (sacred pool) of Vimala, are also considered holy.
 Tantrics often visit the temple, which they consider more important than the central Jagannath shrine.

 The Goddess-oriented festival of Durga Puja in the Hindu month of Ashvin (October) is celebrated for sixteen days, culminating with Vijayadashami.
 On Vijayadashami, Vimala is worshipped by the titular Gajapati king of Puri as the goddess Durga, who is believed to have slain the demon Mahishasura on this day.
 The earliest record of this is the New Delhi Konark stele, which narrate that King Narasimhadeva I (reign: 1238–1264) worshipped Durga-Madhava (Vimala-Jagannath) on the tenth day of Durga Puja, that is, Vijayadashami.
 As the goddess is believed to assume a destructive aspect during the Durga Puja, women are debarred in the temple as they are considered too "weak-hearted" to witness this terrible form of the goddess.